THADEUSH123/quip-python/README.md

 # quip-python
-An unoffical Quip API Python client library.
-This extends the official library on [Quip's github](https://github.com/quip/quip-api/tree/master/python).
+An unoffical Quip API Python client library witten in python 3.5.
+This extends the official library on [Quip's github](https://github.com/quip/quip-api/tree/master/python), which seems to break often due to html parsing bugs and is written in python 2.7.

 This makes installing simpler and adds some higher level functionality that is not native to the offical client library.